mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 The following example details the need for the `resource` parameter when a client dynamically discovers an authorization server and obtains an access token using {{RFC9728}} and {{RFC8414}}

-Client attempts to access a protected a resource without a valid access token
+Client attempts to access a protected resource without a valid access token

     GET /resource
     Host: api.example.com